-VIRginia International Raceway welcomes all members of the media to request credentials to any of its spectator race weekends during 2016.
+VIRginia International Raceway welcomes all members of the media to request credentials to any of its spectator events.
 To obtain credentials, please review the following procedures.

 - VIR will review credential applications for working print, broadcast journalists & still photographers.
 Internet-only journalists will be considered on a space-available basis depending on the legitimacy & popularity of the website they are representing.
 VIR reserves the right to limit the number of media credentials issued.
 You must be 18 years of age or older to apply for a credential.
 Professional attire required.

 - Please have your supervising editor provide a letter of assignment written on company stationery.
 The letter must state in what capacity you will be covering the event (i.e., newspaper reporting, radio broadcast, television coverage, online reporting, photography, etc.) and which event you wish to cover.

 - Media credentials are issued to working media only.
 All credentials are non-transferable and any unauthorized use will subject the bearer to confiscation of the credential and removal from the premises.
 A request for credentials does not guarantee they will be issued.

 - All freelance credential requests must be submitted by the editor of the publication requesting services.
 We are unable to credential freelancers unless they are on a specific assignment from a recognized media outlet.

 - All media credentials will include parking in a designated media parking area as space allows.
 Parking will be determined by the sanctioning body renting the track.
 Details will be provided with event-specific credential confirmation.